tkishel/pe_tune/README.md

 ## Reference

-This command reads infrastructure settings on the Primary Master, queries PuppetDB for node group membership to identify infrastructure hosts, queries PuppetDB for processor and memory facts for each infrastructure host, and outputs optimizing settings for each infrastructure host as Hiera YAML data.
+This module reads infrastructure settings on the Primary Master, queries PuppetDB for node group membership to identify infrastructure hosts, queries PuppetDB for processor and memory facts for each infrastructure host, and outputs optimizing settings for each infrastructure host as Hiera YAML data.

 ### Output